-If you are new to ASP.NET Web Forms but have familiarity with programming concepts, you have the right tutorial.
-If you are already familiar with ASP.NET Web Forms, you can benefit from this tutorial series by the new features available in ASP.NET 4.5.
-If you are unfamiliar with programming concepts and ASP.NET Web Forms, see the additional tutorials provided in the Web Forms Getting Started section on the ASP.NET Web site.
+This tutorial series is intended for someone familiar with programming concepts, but new to ASP.NET Web Forms.
+If you're already familiar with ASP.NET Web Forms, this series can still help you learn about new ASP.NET 4.5 features.
+For readers unfamiliar with programming concepts and ASP.NET Web Forms, see the additional Web Forms tutorials provided in the Getting Started section on the ASP.NET Web site.

-The specific latest ASP.NET 4.5 features provided in this Web Forms tutorial series include the following:
+The ASP.NET 4.5 provided in this tutorial series includes the following features:

-- A simple UI for creating projects that offer support for multiple ASP.NET frameworks (Web Forms, MVC, and Web API).
+A simple UI for creating projects that offers support for many ASP.NET frameworks (Web Forms, MVC, and Web API).

-For a complete list of ASP.NET 4.5 features, see ASP.NET and Web Tools for Visual Studio 2013 Release Notes.
+For a complete ASP.NET 4.5 feature list, see ASP.NET and Web Tools for Visual Studio 2013 Release Notes.

-The following screen shots provide a quick view of the ASP.NET Web forms application that you will create in this tutorial series.
-When you run the application from Visual Studio Express 2013 for Web, you will see the following web Home page.
+The following screenshots are from the ASP.NET Web Forms application that you create in this tutorial series.
+When you run the application in Visual Studio, the following web Home page appears.

-You can register as a new user, or log in as an existing user.
-Navigation is provided at the top for each product category by retrieving the available products from the database.
+You can register as a new user, or sign in as an existing user.
+The top navigation has links to product categories and their products from the database.

-As a user, you can register and log in using the default functionality of the Web Forms template.
-This tutorial also explains how to login using an existing Gmail account.
-Additionally, you can login as the administrator to add and remove products from the database.
+As a user, you can register and sign in with Web Forms template default functionality.
+This tutorial also explains how to sign in using an existing Gmail account.
+Additionally, you can sign in as the administrator to add and remove products from the database.

-Once you have logged in as a user, you can add products to the shopping cart and checkout with PayPal.
-Note that this sample application is designed to function with PayPal's developer sandbox.
-No actual money transaction will take place.
+Once you've signed in as a user, you can add products to the shopping cart and checkout with PayPal.
+The sample application is designed to work in PayPal's developer sandbox.
+No actual money transaction takes place.

-PayPal will confirm your account, order, and payment information.
+PayPal confirms your account, order, and payment information.

 After returning from PayPal, you can review and complete your order.

-Before you start, make sure that you have the following software installed on your computer:
+Before you start, make sure the following software is installed on your computer:

-This tutorial series uses Microsoft Visual Studio Express 2013 for Web.
-You can use either Microsoft Visual Studio Express 2013 for Web or Microsoft Visual Studio 2013 to complete this tutorial series.
+This tutorial series uses Microsoft Visual Studio Community 2017.
+You can use either that or Microsoft Visual Studio 2017 to complete this tutorial series.

-Microsoft Visual Studio 2013 and Microsoft Visual Studio Express 2013 for Web will often be referred to as Visual Studio throughout this tutorial series.
+Microsoft Visual Studio 2017 and Microsoft Visual Studio Community 2017 are referred to as Visual Studio throughout this tutorial series.

-If you already have a Visual Studio version installed, the installation process will install Visual Studio 2013 or Microsoft Visual Studio Express 2013 for Web next to the existing version.
-Sites that you created in earlier versions can be opened in Visual Studio 2013 and continue to open in previous versions.
+Visual Studio 2017 is installed next to any older versions already installed.
+Sites created in earlier versions can be opened in Visual Studio 2017 and continue to open in previous versions.

-This walkthrough assumes that you selected the Web Development collection of settings the first time that you started Visual Studio.
+The first time you started Visual Studio, it is assumed you selected the Web Development settings.
 For more information, see How to: Select Web Development Environment Settings.